dynatrace-oss/barista/libs/barista-components/table/README.md

 are used to add ordering functionality to the table.
 To add ordering capabilities to a table, import the `DragDropModule` and add the `dtOrder` and `cdkDropList` directive and `cdkDropListData` input to the `dt-table` component.
+When using the `dt-order-cell`, the data source provided for the table must be of type `DtTableOrderDataSource`.
+Tables using the `dt-order-column` can't be sorted or paginated.

 ```html
 <dt-table ... dtOrder cdkDropList [cdkDropListData]="dataSource" ...></dt-table>